-There have been studies conducted that indicate some benefit from some of the properties of marijuana for the treatment of some conditions, including nausea as a result of chemotherapy, ocular pressure, increasing appetite and pain relief; however, simply using marijuana in its current form due to the health risks and risk of addiction.
+Marijuana is different from these drugs because there is no consensus that marijuana has any legitimate medical use.There have been studies that show some benefit from marijuana.
+This drug treats nausea as a result of chemotherapy, ocular pressure, increasing appetite and provides pain relief.
+Despite these potential benefits, it is not recommended to use marijuana in its current form due to the health risks and risk of addiction.

 What Is Addiction?

+If an individual starts marijuana use in their teens, they have a one in six chance of becoming addicted.
 In addition to the continued used of any substance despite harmful effects, there are other symptoms that can indicate an addiction to marijuana.
 For instance, a person may show a lack of interest in any activity other than smoking marijuana, or only be concerned with obtaining or smoking it.
 Someone who is addicted to marijuana may constantly crave it when they are not high.

 Marijuana Affects the Way the Brain Thinks

-When an individual is under the influence of the THC found in marijuana, they literally are not thinking correctly.
-One recent study conducted a test wherein an individual was provided with hands-on instructions for a simple driving course.
+The main psychoactive component in marijuana is the chemical THC or tetrahydrocannabinol.
+THC attaches itself to cannabinoid receptors in the brain that control pleasure, pain, memory, concentration, appetite, and sensory and time perception.When an individual uses marijuana, their brain is not thinking correctly.
+One recent study an individual follow hands-on instructions on a simple driving course.
 After completing the course sober, the individual used marijuana.
-Ten minutes after being shown the very simple driving course, the intoxicated volunteer could no longer find the beginning of the course.
+Ten minutes after the exercise the intoxicated volunteer could no longer find the beginning of the course.

 Permanent Brain Damage

+Brain damage and decreased brain function are not the only negative effects of long-term marijuana abuse.
 Because marijuana is primarily smoked, the most significant damage is to the lungs.
-The chemical composition of marijuana is complex and not fully understood; however, the damage to the lungs can include lung cancer, emphysema, chronic cough, pneumonia and bronchitis.
-In addition to damaging the lungs, the inhaled smoke can cause mouth or throat cancer.
+The chemical composition of marijuana is complex and not fully understood.However, the damage to the lungs can include lung cancer, emphysema, chronic cough, pneumonia and bronchitis.
+In addition to damaging the lungs, the inhaled smoke can lead to mouth or throat cancer.

-When an individual’s body and mind has become addicted to any substance, including marijuana, there is a period of time after the introduction of the substance has ceased during which the mind and body will rebel.
-This is known as “withdrawal.”
-Withdrawal symptoms vary by the type of substance used, and the length of time a recovering addict will be subjected to the ill effects will vary depending upon the frequency of use and severity of addiction.
+The first step in any recovery program begins with detoxification.When an individual’s body and mind are addicted to any substance, including marijuana, there is a period of time after the introduction of the substance has ceased during which the mind and body will rebel.
+This is known as withdrawal.
+Withdrawal symptoms vary by the type of substance used.How long withdrawal symptoms last depend on the frequency of drug use and the severity of addiction.

 - Mood swings